 We ask recruiters to wear many hats – administrator, salesperson, recruitment marketer, project manager and more.
-So, it is unrealistic to ask them to be innovators too?
+So, is it unrealistic to ask them to be innovators too?
 As the daily front line for your talent acquisition, they’re in an excellent spot to see when and why something’s not working, be it a workflow, a recruitment marketing message, or an entire program not living up to its potential.
 They’re well-positioned to suggest effective solutions, too.
 Here’s how to inspire and manage for innovation in your team without making it feel like you’re piling on more.

 Lead the way

 Schedule regular brainstorming sessions where your whole team comes together to talk.
 Whiteboard and prioritize pain points, then focus on coming up with solutions to manage for innovation.
 Asking for the perspectives of team members with a range of skills and experiences can fuel your discussion.

 Your candidates, new hires and hiring managers can all be sources of innovation for your recruiting team, whether they’re simply identifying pain points or suggesting ways to improve their experience with you.
 Building systematic feedback opportunities can help you tap into these sources.

 You can also encourage your team to get in the habit of asking for feedback in verbal or email conversations.
 They may just catch a candidate or hiring manager when they have something on their mind.
 People appreciate being asked for their input, and the personal interaction may encourage them to more freely share it.